| Council | St Helens |

 How safe is Pocket Nook?

 Pocket Nook has a high crime rate of 339.4 crimes per 1,000 people, which may be a concern for residents.
-Crime hotspots have been reported near O'Keeffe Road and Bolton Close, as reported by Merseyside Police.
+Crime hotspots have been reported near Bolton Close and Twyford Place, as reported by Merseyside Police.

 What are the best schools in Pocket Nook?

 Pocket Nook has 27 schools nearby.
-The top-rated Ofsted Outstanding schools include Rivington Primary School, Bleak Hill Primary School, St Peter and St Paul Catholic Primary School.
-Other well-regarded schools rated Good by Ofsted include Legh Vale Primary School and St. Mary's Catholic Primary Blackbrook.
+The top-rated Ofsted Outstanding schools include St Peter and St Paul Catholic Primary School, St Mary & St Thomas CofE Primary School, Parish Church of England Primary School, St Helens.
+Other well-regarded schools rated Good by Ofsted include St. Mary's Catholic Primary Blackbrook and Allanson Street Primary School.

 What are the demographics of Pocket Nook?